ProEnterprise/docs/docs/docs/user/videos/learn/request-for-quotation.md

 **Duration: 3:17**

 Request for Quotation feature allows you invite multiple Suppliers to provide their quotation.
-Suppliers can also provide quotation by logging into your ERPNext account.
-Based on the price quoted by them, Supplier Quotation will be created in your ERPNext account.
+Suppliers can also provide quotation by logging into your Pro Enterprise ERP account.
+Based on the price quoted by them, Supplier Quotation will be created in your Pro Enterprise ERP account.